-(H) An unconditional statement of compliance with the appropriate calendar year (for 1995-1999) or model year (for 2000 and later) California regulations for the specified emissions durability period; for example, "THIS ENGINE MEETS 1995 2005 CALIFORNIA EMISSION REGULATIONS FOR UTILITY AND LAWN AND GARDEN

-EQUIPMENT SMALL OFF-ROAD ENGINES WITH AN EMISSIONS DURABILITY PERIOD OF 250 HOURS."
-The specified durability period must also be stated in the owner's manual and on the exterior of the equipment packaging.
+(H) An unconditional statement of compliance with the appropriate calendar year (for 1995-1999) or model year (for 2000 and later) California regulations for the specified emissions durability period; for example, "THIS ENGINE MEETS 1995 2005 CALIFORNIA EMISSION REGULATIONS FOR UTILITY AND LAWN AND GARDEN EQUIPMENT SMALL OFF-ROAD ENGINES WITH AN EMISSIONS DURABILITY PERIOD OF 250 HOURS.
+For engines certified to emission standards subject to a durability period as set forth in §2403(b), T the specified durability period must also be stated in the owner's manual and on the exterior of the equipment packaging.